SulaimanSayyed21/h446Alevel/Readme.md

 <div class="page"/>

-## Project Application Design
+## Project Application Design 3.0

 It is to be designed in a local repository which can be linked to online server.
 Since the project application promises to provide the full functional website as a digital platform hosted in a cloud server, its design and implementation consist of many steps.
-It is divided into four design parts, design part-A design part-B and so on.
-They are further divided into different steps.
+It is divided into four design parts.
+They are further divided into several steps.

 1. Design Part-A consist of making a user interface then providing interaction between them and testing the website.
 2. Design Part-B consist of making the website to work as [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/What_is_a_progressive_web_app).

-### Design: Part-A
+### Design: Part-A 3.1

+The Part-A consist of four separate stages, they are referred here as steps.
+Ste-2 and Step-3 overlaps eachother.

+1. GUI interface.
+2. Setting up database for the project.
+3. Making UI elements interactive by connecting to the database.
+4. Testing interaction between pages and database.

 **Step-1**: The website shows an interface to the user to interact with so that one can login or register.
 Here a GUI ( Graphical User Interface ) for this purpose is designed.